Required Documentation General Overview

-The documents must be brought to the Consular Visa Interview.
+The original documents/certified copies must be brought to the Consular Visa Interview.

 Submit documents not older than six months.
-In case you have an older document and are unable to get a ‘fresh’ document submit the one you have.
+If you are unable to get a ‘fresh’ document submit the one you have.

 Check and re-check that names, birth dates, on each document are correct.